The Possible Outcomes in a Personal Injury Case

 - The Defendant Wins: If the defendant wins at trial, the injured party will not receive compensation for the injury.
 It’s also possible that the plaintiff might have to pay fees such as court filing fees, expert witness fees, service of process fees and attorney fees.

-The case is appealed: If the defendant or the plaintiff feels that there was an error in the court’s ruling, they can appeal the case.
-The appeal can be done up to 30 days after the ruling.
-A higher court may reconsider the case and either overturn or uphold the existing verdict.
+- The trial verdict is appealed: Sometimes, the case does not end with a verdict.
+If the plaintiff or the defendant believes there was an error in the initial ruling, they can file an appeal.
+The appeal will go to a higher court, which will reconsider the case and either overturn or uphold the existing verdict.

 Personal Injury Cases Require Experienced Lawyers.
 Contact The Westchester County Personal Injury Attorney

 If you have been seriously injured due to the negligence of another, contact Marvin A Cooper P.C.
 (Attorney William H. Cooper) at (914) 357-8911.
 We offer free consultations to all prospective clients plus no-risk representation to individuals with strong legal grounds for a claim.